simonvaucher/demo-brillat-savarin/README.md

 ### Installation

-- These instructions are for react-native-based projects, maybe the instructions should simply be... native?
+- These instructions are for react-native-based projects, maybe the instructions should simply be... only native?

 #### iOS